-A January 2015 ruling by the United States Supreme Court allows lawsuits over electrocutions against two of the largest American military contractors to move forward.
-KBR Inc. is a contractor for the Department of Defense.
+A January 2015 ruling by the United States Supreme Court allowed lawsuits over electrocutions against KBR Inc., a major Department of Defense contractor, to move forward.

 “In general, the government cannot be sued in such cases, but private contractors working on behalf of the government have presented a legal gray area.”